apache/hadoop/hadoop-hdds/docs/content/OzoneFS.md

 </property>
 {{< /highlight >}}

-This will make this bucket to be the default file system for HDFS dfs commands and register the o3fs file system type..
+This will make this bucket to be the default file system for HDFS dfs commands and register the o3fs file system type.

 You also need to add the ozone-filesystem.jar file to the classpath:

 {{< highlight bash >}}
 export HADOOP_CLASSPATH=/opt/ozone/share/ozonefs/lib/hadoop-ozone-filesystem-lib-current.*.jar:$HADOOP_CLASSPATH
 {{< /highlight >}}

 Once the default Filesystem has been setup, users can run commands like ls, put, mkdir, etc.
 For example,